bpstephanie/Clean_Crave/README.md

 ## Acknowledgements

 Clean Crave has been completed as a Portfolio 1 Project, part of the Full Stack Software Developer Diploma at Code Institute.
-I would like to thank my Code Institue mentor,  Precious Ijege, the Slack community, and everyone at Code Institute for their help and support.
+I would like to thank my Code Institute mentor,  Precious Ijege, the Slack community, and everyone at Code Institute for their help and support.

 Stephanie Bell 2024.